apache/nuttx/configs/metro-m4/README.txt

   2018-07-26:  The basic port was merged into master.
 It is still
     incomplete and untested.
 It is missing the clock configuration logic.
-    There is a placeholder from the SAML21, but it is currently stubbed out in the Make.defs file).
+    There is a placeholder from the SAML21, but it is currently stubbed out in the Make.defs file.
 Configuration options in the board.h header file are bogus and also just cloned from the SAML21.
+  2018-07-29:  Clock configuration logic now complete.  board.h
+    configuration options still need to be verified.
+Unverified SERCOM USART, SPI, I2C, Port configuration, and DMA support have been added.
+    I still have no hardware in hand to test.

 Serial Console
 ==============